 Both Zip Pay and Zip Money will charge you a $15 dishonour fee if a payment doesn't go through, and this may be on top of a dishonour fee from your bank

 Minimum repayments with Zip Money are scaled to the amount owing, starting at $40, and are either the amount stated on your contract or 3% of your balance owing (whichever is greater).

 Here's a comparison between using Zip Money vs a low-rate credit card for a $1000 debt:

-- If you owed $1000 with Zip Money and were being charged 19.9% interest and the $6 monthly fee, it would take you 3.5 years to pay off at $40 a month and cost you an extra $627 in fees and interest.
+- If you owed $1000 with Zip Money and were being charged 23.9% interest and the $7.95 monthly fee, and a 0% introductory interest rate for 3 months, it would take you 2 years and 9 months to pay off at $40 or 3% (whichever is greater) a month and cost you $543 in fees and interest.

 3. Possible bank and other fees

 There's also the chance you could be hit with fees from your bank.
 Zip Pay's repayments are set to direct debit by default, so make sure there's enough money in your account to stop it from being overdrawn and, in most cases, leaving you to pay back fees.